 How can you be kind to yourself today?
 Perhaps you can start by taking today off from self-judgment and criticism, especially if you’ve been beating yourself up for not having a love interest.
-There are many reasons that you’re choosing singlehood right now and being on your own gives you the time to take the best care of yourself.
+There are many reasons that you may be choosing singlehood right now and being on your own gives you the time to take the best care of yourself.
 Keep in mind that self-love and self-acceptance are very attractive, and when you’re ready, you’ll call in just the right partner.

 If your love relationship is currently on the rocks or you’re just coming out of something that wasn’t working, perhaps you can spend some loving time with yourself today and journal about where you’re at and where you’ve been.
 Self-love demands self-compassion and self-connection and that means taking the time to explore your emotions, needs and thoughts.

 What can you do for yourself today to feel special and loved?
 When was the last time you bought yourself flowers or treated yourself to a day off with your feet up?
 If you’re an overeater or over-spender, see if you can find a non-food, non-shopping way to honor yourself.
 How about a candle-lit bubble bath?
 Or dancing to your favorite music?
 Or staying up late watching a movie or reading a great book?